lit/lit.dev/packages/lit-dev-content/site/docs/components/lifecycle.md

 ### Handling errors in the update cycle {#errors-in-the-update-cycle}

-An uncaught exception in the update cycle, which can be caused by exceptions in lifecycle methods like `render()` or `update()`, causes the `updateComplete` promise to reject.
-If you're awaiting the `updateComplete` promise, you can handle these errors inline:
+If you have an uncaught exception in a lifecycle method like `render()` or `update()`, it  causes the `updateComplete` promise to reject.
+If you have code in a lifecycle method that can throw an exception, it's good practice to put it inside a `try`/`catch` statement.

+You may also want to use a `try`/`catch` if you're awaiting the `updateComplete` promise:

 ```js
 try {